Aaron Newman is the proprietor of Newman's Menswear on King Street East, a family business that has been in operation since 1927.

 Sam Nabi is studying Planning and International Development at the University of Waterloo.
 He has researched transportation, housing, and civic engagement issues in Hamilton and Toronto.
 An occasional Hamilton resident, he loves biking the escarpment trails.

-Sara Mayor is a Social Planner, Geographic Information Systems with the Social Planning and Research Council of Hamilton.
+Sara Mayo is a Social Planner, Geographic Information Systems with the Social Planning and Research Council of Hamilton.

 Sarah Wayland researches and writes for a living, mostly focusing on social issues such as immigration and settlement, employment, and poverty.
 She grew up in the southern United States and came to Canada the way most Americans do, by marrying a Canadian.
 She has been a proud Hamiltonian since 2001 and an avid RTH lurker since the advent of the Great Stadium Debate.